willumpie82/MC34933/README.md

+# MC34933 modification
+This lib is forked from: https://github.com/TheDIYGuy999/TB6612FNG.git

+- EXPERIMENTAL!
+- Modifed code to support MC34933 (will make a nice switch when I have time)
+- Removed dedicated PWM pin (this controller an PWM the input pins)

 # Advanced Arduino H-Bridge control library

-This is an Arduino library for the Toshiba TB6612FNG DC motor driver
+This is an Arduino library for the Toshiba MC34933 DC motor driver

 ## Features:
 - Adjustable fader for smooth speed changes